oroinc/documentation/user/back-office/system/user-management/roles/admin-capabilities.rst

 * **Send Campaign Emails** --- Enables a user to launch a campaign manually.
 When the capability is enabled, the user can :ref:`send emails <user-guide-email-campaigns-send>` specified by the campaign which is not scheduled to send emails at a specific time (campaigns that have *Manual* selected for **Schedule**).
 This capability does not affect the user's ability to define and edit campaign settings and create templates.

   .. image:: /user/img/system/user_management/email_campaign_emabled.png

-..
-Sales Data----------

-..
-In the Sales Data section, the following capabilities are available:

-..
-Manage Abandoned Cart Campaigns --- Enables a user to generate automatic emails to customers who have not completed their purchases in Magento-based stores, and send these customers emails as automated campaigns through MailChimp.
-Sending abandoned cart campaigns is possible when  the integration with Magento is established, the `abandoned cart extension <https://oroinc.com/orocrm/doc/current/user-guide-marketing-tools/magento/sending-abandoned-cart-campaigns#user-guide-acc>`_ is set up, and the integration with MailChimp is configured.

 .. _admin-capabilities-jobs:
 .. _admin-capabilities-system-config: